-In the context of Type II Seesaw, the electroweak precision observables are affected both by the triplet VEV, as well as by the mass splittings [263] that enter the oblique Tparameter.
-In the minimal LRSM, this splitting is predicted to be large and leads to a lower bound on the entire $SU(2)L$ triplet multiplet [302].
+- combinations of the active-sterile mixing parameters [291, 296, 310, 311].
+We show the corresponding possible sensitivity of CEPC by solid and dashed blue lines in Figure 2.33, - considering a total integrated luminosity of $0.1~{\rm ab}^{-1}$.
+In addition to the modified precision - observables, one also expects violations of lepton universality and (apparent) violations - of the unitarity of the Cabibbo-Kobayashi-Maskawa matrix [291, 297, 318-321]. - In the context of Type II Seesaw, the electroweak precision observables are affected both by the triplet VEV, as well as by the mass splittings [265] that enter the oblique T - 8 parameter.
+In the minimal LRSM, this splitting is predicted to be large and leads to a - lower bound on the entire $SU(2)L$ triplet multiplet [304].